sparkle-project/sparkle-project.github.io/documentation/package-updates/index.md

 An interactive installation occurs when Sparkle finds a `*.sparkle_interactive.pkg` or `*.sparkle_interactive.mpkg` file in the root of the download archive.

 The package will be installed using macOS's built-in GUI installer.
 The installation will require user to manually click through the steps, so we don't recommend this type of installation.
+This type of installation is also deprecated in Sparkle 2.x and may be removed one day.